Toto Vespin II vs Toto Drake II – Reviews and Comparisons

 In short, neither the Toto Vespin II nor the Toto Drake II toilet is better than the other in terms of flushing power.
 Both of them have equal flush power.

 The surface of both of these toilets is coated with Toto’s Cefiontect glaze.
-This inhibits the adherence of waste on the toilet making cleaning them a breeze.
+This inhibits the adherence of waste on the toilet, making cleaning them a breeze.

 2. Toilet Rough-in

-As I started earlier, a toilet’s rough-in is measured from the wall behind the toilet to the center of the toilet’s drainpipe.
+As I stated earlier, a toilet’s rough-in is measured from the wall behind the toilet to the center of the toilet’s drainpipe.
 It is very important to measure your bathroom’s toilet rough-in before buying a new toilet.

 A toilet with a rough-in of 10 inches can only be replaced with one with a rough of 10 inches.
-If on the other hand a toilet has a rough-in of 14 inches, it can be replaced by a toilet with a rough-in of 12 inches but a 2-inch gap will be left between the toilet and the wall.
+If, on the other hand, a toilet has a rough-in of 14 inches, it can be replaced by a toilet with a rough-in of 12 inches, but a 2-inch gap will be left between the toilet and the wall.

 Both Toto Vespin II and Toto Drake II have a standard rough-in of 12 inches.
-The rough-in of the Toto Vespin II can however be adjusted using a Toto’s unifit adapter to fit a bathroom with a rough-in of either 10 or 14 inches.
+The rough-in of the Toto Vespin II can, however, be adjusted using a Toto’s unifit adapter to fit a bathroom with a rough-in of either 10 or 14 inches.
 The unifit adapter works just like an offset toilet flange.

-Toto Vespin II is therefore the best toilet option for anyone with a non-standard 10 or 14-inch rough-in old toilet that they need to replace with a modern, water-efficient and powerful flushing toilet.
+Toto Vespin II is, therefore, the best toilet option for anyone with a non-standard 10 or 14-inch rough-in old toilet that they need to replace with a modern, water-efficient, and powerful flushing toilet.

 3. Toilet Dimensions